Citizenship Ceremonies in West Berkshire

 Group ceremonies are held once a month on a Tuesday afternoon at 2pm.

-You may book a private ceremony with us, at a time more convenient for you which can include Saturday.
+You may book a private ceremony with us, at a time more convenient for you within our office open hours.
 Please see our list of.

 Once a booking has been made, you will then be sent a letter by email confirming the date of your ceremony, where it will be held and what you need to bring with you.